maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 In sharing this life-changing tip I am merely repeating the talk "Reading other people's code" by Patricia Aas that I actually listened to as [an episode of the All Things Git podcast](https://www.allthingsgit.com/episodes/learning_a_new_codebase_with_patricia_aas.html).
 The techniques presented by Patricia Aas are not specific to R but many of them are relevant for R codebases.

 Now to this tip...
 Instead of being overwhelmed by the idea of starting to tinker with a codebase, create a local version-controlled project with the codebase in it!
 E.g. fork a GitHub repo, and use [`usethis::create_from_github()`](https://usethis.r-lib.org/reference/create_from_github.html).
-Then install open it, install the dependencies via `remotes::install_deps(dependencies = TRUE)`, build or load it.
+Then open it, install the dependencies via `remotes::install_deps(dependencies = TRUE)`, build or load it.
 Before amending things, create a new branch via e.g. `gert::git_branch_create("tinkering")`.
 I suppose that if I were fancy I'd say this step is your [*mise en place*](https://fortelabs.co/blog/mise-en-place-for-knowledge-workers/).

 Obviously to reach that stage you'll need to know *what* codebase is the one to be working on.
 However, you'll probably start from some code in any case, e.g. your currently buggy code.

 ## Make your problem smaller

 In case of a bug, you'll often be advised to make it a minimal reproducible example.
-You'll often hear this when you try and communicate your bug to someone else, but it is great practice to do this for yourself!
+While you'll often hear this when you try to communicate your bug to someone else, it is also great practice to do this for yourself!
 An important thing to know here is *reprex*.
 A reprex is both a concept (reprex for reproducible example) and a package for communicating such examples, respectively promoted and maintained by Jenny Bryan.
 Why use reprex?

--   The isolated bug is easier to solve or will be solved by creating it !
+-   The isolated bug is easier to solve or will be solved by creating it!
 In Jenny Bryan's talk ["Object of type 'closure' is not subsettable"](https://github.com/jennybc/debugging#readme) there's an example of original code and its minified version.

 -   As it is run in an isolated session you can be more sure that it's reproducible.

--   You can send your bug in a format ideal for experts !
+-   You can send your bug in a format ideal for experts!
 But you might be writing a reprex just for yourself, to accompany some notes in a GitHub issue for instance.

 How does reprex work?